Makkurokurosuke/OCTranspoGPSForMyLocation/README.md

 ![screen shot of the menu](https://raw.github.com/Makkurokurosuke/OCTranspoGPSForMyLocation/master/screenshot/Screenshot_2.png)

-Press the my location button on the top right corner (It will get your location without pressing the button, but it takes time.)
-Press a bus top marker.
+Press the my location button on the top right corner.
+(It will get your location without pressing the button, but it takes time.)
+Press a bus stop marker.

 ![screen shot of the map](https://raw.github.com/Makkurokurosuke/OCTranspoGPSForMyLocation/master/screenshot/Screenshot_3.png)

-Select but routes and press the Search button.
+Select bus routes and press the Search button.

 ![screen shot of the map](https://raw.github.com/Makkurokurosuke/OCTranspoGPSForMyLocation/master/screenshot/Screenshot_4.png)